 Chapter 5 – Deconstructing Dinner

-If nothing else, this is a chapter that every human out there who consumes any animal products should read, in order to understand the full ramifications of their actions both on their own physical and emotional health, but also of their actions on the animals and on the planet.
+This is a chapter that every person out there who consumes any animal products should be aware of in order to understand the full ramifications of their actions on their own physical and emotional health but also on the animals and on the planet.

 Chapter 6 – Animals Anonymous